leelle/test-actions/README.md

 # test-actions

-# repo to test some actions
+# testing actions is cool